rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 - Be courteous and do not blame the user.
 - Use present tense to describe conditions that currently exist, or use past tense to describe a specific event that occurred in the past.
-- Where possible, guide users with the imperative voice (for example, "Enter a valid email."") or the active voice (such as "The Control Panel is not responding.").
+- Where possible, guide users with the imperative voice (for example, "Enter a valid email.") or the active voice (such as "The Control Panel is not responding.").
 - Alerts and messages must be short, accurate, complete, and helpful.

 {% endcolumn %}